Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 With this, Capgo cannot even read the content of your bundle, it can only verify the integrity of the bundle.
 This is a strong security model that is used by many enterprise customers.

-With end-to-end code signing, Capgo becomes “trustless” cloud infrastructure.
+With end-to-end code signing, Capgo becomes a “trustless” cloud infrastructure.
 If one of Capgo’s cloud providers or even Capgo itself were to modify a code-signed update, end users’ devices would reject that update and run the previous, trusted update that’s already on the device.

 While web-level HTTPS is sufficient for many Ionic apps, some large companies find the extra level of security from end-to-end code signing appealing.
 Some of these companies make finance apps that issue high-value, permanent transactions.
 Other companies have CISOs who include compromised cloud infrastructure in their threat models.
 We built end-to-end code signing in to Capgo for these use cases and are interested in hearing more from companies with higher-level security needs.